-Former NFL Players Hit With Federal Charges Over Alleged Health Care Fraud
+10 Former NFL Players Charged With Defrauding League's Health Care Program

 According to prosecutors, McCune, Eubanks, Vanover, Buckhalter and Rogers solicited other players to join their scheme by offering to file false claims in exchange for kickbacks.
 The claims submitted between June 2017 and December 2018 allegedly totaled more than $3.9 million.

-Benczkowski stated that federal authorities have no evidence that any doctors were complicit in the scheme, which hinged on forged documents.
+Benczkowski said federal authorities have no evidence that any doctors were complicit in the scheme, which hinged on forged documents.